Brett-Duvall/Airplane-Maintenance/README.md

-# Anomoly-Detection-System
+# Anomaly-Detection-System

-Anomoly detection system for use in determining airplane maintenance scheduling.
+Anomaly detection system for use in determining airplane maintenance scheduling.